jusyeh442/SnakeGame/README.txt

 Description:

    **
-      To access the game file, click on src/
+      To access the game file, click on src --> com/gradescope/spampede

       Click "New Game" to start a new game.
 Use the keys "i" to move up, "k" to move down, "l" to move right, and "j" to move left.
 Use the key "a" to turn the snake into AI mode.